 We are seeking students with a background in engineering and a strong interest in a specialization in mechatronics and robotics.
 Our admission requirements are defined in § 5 of the approved study regulation document and contain:

-The application needs to be sent to:
+The application needs to be sent by mail to:

 International Office – Team MERO